 Every woman’s experience with IVF weight gain is different.
 Some gain weight quickly and lose it right away.
 Other women gain and lose the weight much more slowly.

 In online forums, women note anywhere from 3 pounds gained to 15 pounds gained prior to embryo transfer.
-These IVF weight gain stories generally focus on the weight gained during IVF treatment, so that they are not confused with general pregnancy weight gain.
+These weight gain stories generally focus on the weight gained during IVF treatment, so that they are not confused with general pregnancy weight gain.

 Remember, bloating and weight gain are two different things.
 One is temporary, while the other may be permanent or at least longer term.
 Many women discuss the bloating the treatments caused, but do not report weight gain from IVF, specifically.